deneb-viz/deneb/src/api/specification/README.md

 Gets the `config` from our visual objects and parses it to JSON.

+#### `hasLiveSpecChanged`()

+Looks at the active specification and config in the visual editors and compares with persisted values in the visual properties.
+Used to set the `isDirty` flag in the Redux store.

 #### `indentJson`(_json_)

 For the supplied object, convert to string and indent according to specified tab size.

 #### `persist`()

 Resolve the spec/config and use the `properties` API for persistence.
+Also resets the `isDirty` flag in the Redux store.

 #### `registerCustomExpressions`()